axhou/axhou.github.io/index.md

 #### Notes

-- [Notation Cheatsheet for MW](./docs/MWnotation.pdf).
-From time to time, when I try to read Moeglin and Waldspurger's book "Decomposition Spectrale et Series d'Eisenstein", I have to write down a notation sheet to help.
-Currently only part of chapter 1.
 - [Bump Exercises](./docs/Exercise.pdf).
 During Fall 2023, I tried to learn Daniel Bump's book "Automorphic Forms and Representations" by reading and doing some of the exercises.
 I typed some of them out, even though lots (most) of my solutions are hand-waving, fake, or simply wrong.
 If you find any error in my file, please let me know.
 I would really appreciate it!
 - [Algebra II](./docs/Algebra2notes.pdf), typed in Spring 2023 for Professor Olivier Bernardi.
 For a finer version, please refer to [Bernardi's Website](https://sites.google.com/brandeis.edu/bernardi/teaching).